Medications & Substances

 Vivitrol is the brand name for extended-release injectable naltrexone — an intramuscular injection administered once monthly by a clinician.
 It contains naltrexone microspheres suspended in a biodegradable polymer that releases medication over 30 days.

 Naltrexone is an opioid antagonist — it completely blocks opioid receptors.
 Patients on Vivitrol generally have opioid receptor blockade during the injection's active period, which reduces or prevents the effects of opioids.
-Unlike buprenorphine and methadone, naltrexone is not itself an opioid and has no abuse potential.
+Unlike buprenorphine and methadone, naltrexone is not itself an opioid and has no misuse potential.

 Requirements and considerations

-Vivitrol requires complete opioid detoxification first.
+Vivitrol requires a period of complete opioid abstinence first.

 The most significant clinical constraint on Vivitrol is that patients generally need to be fully opioid-free before the first injection, often for about 7–10 days depending on the opioid involved and the clinical situation.
 If naltrexone is administered while opioids are still present, it will precipitate acute withdrawal, which can be severe.

-This detoxification requirement is a real barrier in practice.
+This requirement is a real barrier in practice.
 The required opioid-free period can make initiation difficult, and some patients do not successfully complete that transition.

 Comparison with buprenorphine